Pacific tree frog: Anatomy and morphology

-The Pacific tree frog grows up to 2 inches from snout to urostyle.
+The Pacific tree frog grows up to two inches from snout to urostyle.
 The males are usually smaller than the females and have a dark patch on their throats.
 The dark patch is the vocal sac, which stretches out when the male is calling.
 Pacific tree frogs can be a number of different colors, including green, tan, reddish, gray, brown, cream, and black, but most are a shade of green or brown, with pale or white bellies.
 They have a variety of dark and spotty markings on their backs and sides and can be identified by a black or dark brown eye stripe that stretches from the nose, across the eye, and back to the shoulder.
 They can change color seasonally to better match their environments.
 Their skin is covered in small bumps.
 They have long legs compared to their bodies and they tend to be slender.
 Their toes are long and only very slightly webbed.
 On the end of each toe is a round, sticky toe pad or disk used for climbing and sticking to surfaces.
 Males also have an extra, and far less noticeable toe on their outer thumbs used exclusively in amplexus.
 Fertilization is external.

 Distribution, habitat and ecology

-Pacific tree frogs are common on the Pacific coast of Oregon and Washington, but they are found from extreme northern California to British Columbia.
-They can also be found in Idaho.
+Pacific tree frogs are common on the Pacific coast of Oregon and Washington.
+They are also found in extreme northern California, British Columbia, Idaho, and Montana.
 A small population also exists in a pond on Revillagigedo Island near Ketchikan, Alaska, having been intentionally introduced there in the 1960s.
 They are found upland in ponds, streams, lakes and sometimes even further away from water; their habitat includes a wide variety of climate and vegetation from sea level to high altitudes.
 The Pacific tree frog makes its home in riparian habitat, as well as woodlands, grassland, chaparral, pasture land, and even urban areas including back yard ponds.
 Eggs of the Pacific tree frog may be consumed by the rough-skinned newt and other amphibians.